Study And Practice What A Buddha Taught

 Dhamma Articles And Talks By Topic

 Vitakkasanthana Sutta Relaxation of Thoughts

 The Buddha “awakened” to the understanding that from ignorance all manner of confusion and disappointment arises.
 This is a very specific ignorance: ignorance of Four Noble Truths.
 This is known as Dependent Origination: from ignorance, through 12 causative links, suffering arises.
+[1,2]

 The Buddha’s first teaching of this understanding was the teaching of The Four Noble Truths.
 The Four Noble Truths describe the suffering that results from ignorance, the common response to ignorance, craving and clinging, and the path of liberation from confusion and suffering through the development of wisdom.
 The wisdom of an awakened human being is grounded in Right View or seeing reality clearly, free of ignorance.